 Meet the Author....

-My grandmother, in middle age, worked as a cook for a British public school (i.e., a private academy) in the 1940s, after her husband died.
+My grandmother, in middle age, was cook for a British public school (i.e., a private academy) in the 1940s, after her Irish husband's death.
 During World War II, she traded petrol and cigarette rations for things her family needed, including - at one point - a children's encyclopedia set.
 One of the volumes, entitled "Our Indian Empire," was my favorite book as a child.
 I became fascinated by India and its history, and eventually I trained in South Asian Studies and earned a Ph.D. in South Asian History.
 I now teach Indian, Islamic, and World History at a public university.
-Madras - or Chennai, as it is laid down on the maps now - is my home-away-from-home in India, and a place featured frequently in The Adventures of Henry Innes.
+Madras - or Chennai, as it is known today - is my home-away-from-home in India, and a place featured frequently in The Adventures of Henry Innes.

-The Adventures of Henry Innes is a series of novels, so settle in for a long journey.
-However, I can promise you a fantastic tale, which took six years to conceive and more revisions than I can count to craft into the novels that I now am writing.
-Hopefully, the first of the novels will become available soon.
+The Adventures of Henry Innes will be a series of novels, so settle in for a long journey.
+However, I can promise you a fantastic tale, which took years to conceive and more revisions than I can count to craft into the novels I am writing and editing today.
+My goal is to submit the first novel, soon, to literary agents.
+My goal, right now, is to pursue traditional publishing.

 No comments: